ansible-collections/ibm_eda_zos/README.md

 - Red Hat support services

 <br/>For issues with the collection:
-1. Check existing GitHub issues
+1. Check existing GitHub issues.

-2. Open a new issue with detailed information about your environment and the problem
+2. Open a new issue with detailed information about your environment and the problem.

 <br/>For issues with dependencies (ZOAU, Python SDK, z/OS), please contact IBM support directly.